 Partially Taught Online

 As part of the course is taught online, broadband access is required.
 In addition to accessing the Course Guide, students will be required to access core and supplementary digital study resources, contribute to discussion fora and complete online activities and assessment tasks.
-Core study resources that can be published in print will be supplied to the students who request them.

 Fully Taught Online

 As all of the course is taught online and there are no on-campus components (attendance at an examination venue may be required), broadband access is required.
 In addition to accessing the Course Guide, students will be required to access core and supplementary digital study resources, contribute to discussion fora and complete online activities and assessment tasks.
-Core study resources that can be published in print will be supplied to the students who request them.

 - Start date: The date the course begins.